dalist1/sizrr/README.md

-# @dalist1/sizr
+# sizrr

-A simple command-line tool to analyze and display the sizes of npm packages in your project, published on JSR and designed to run with Bun.
+A simple command-line tool to analyze and display the sizes of npm packages in your project.

 ## Features